mozilla/addons-server/docs/topics/development/building_and_running_services.md

 This command leverages BuildKit and Bake to efficiently build the required images.

+### Adding files to the image

+In order to prevent bloat in our production image there is a RUN command to remove files and directories that are not required for production.

+When developing please consider if the file is required for production.
+If it is not, please add it to the remove list in the [Dockerfile](../../../Dockerfile).

 ### Clearing Cache

 To clear the custom builder cache used for buildkit mount caching: